Sourdough crackers with a step-by-step recipe.

 I began making these crackers before I started baking with my starter.
 While the discard from a new starter can be used immediately, I prefer to wait for 4-5 days before I begin to use them.
 These crackers are a great way to use the discard while you wait for your starter to mature and ripen.
-You also need to discard the starter once a week when you are maintaining it in the fridge.
+You also need to discard the starter once a week when you are maintaining sourdough starter in the fridge.
 With this recipe, you will never have enough starter to discard.

 So while you wait to bake the perfect real bread, munch on some real crackers.

 1. Take all the ingredients in a bowl

 2. Mix them well making sure everything is incorporated